-Paris Museum Pass.
-So much to see, so little time — that's why the pass is so handy.
-Paris museums are some of the most popular in the world — and for good reason.
+If there's one true adage about Paris it's this — So much to see, so little time.
+Paris museums are some of the most popular in the world, and for good reason.
 They're loaded with the treasures of art and history and culture.

-Any museum in likely to have long line-us, but you can be certain that it applies particularly to the über-popular museums like the Louvre, d'Orsay, Pompidou.
+Any museum in Paris is likely to have a lineup of people waiting to buy a ticket, but you can be certain that applies particularly to the über-popular museums like the Louvre, d'Orsay, Pompidou.
 The ones you really want to see!

 The Paris Insiders secret way to bypass the lines is to have a Paris Museum Pass in your pocket, and to get ahold of one before you leave home.

 Door C is the fast lane – with no line

 This photo shows Door C at Musée d'Orsay, the entrance you use when you have a museum pass.
 See those poor souls at the other end of the building, at Door A?
 They don't have a pass.